 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2019 audit (2018: 80%).
+Performance materiality was set at 70% of materiality for the 2020 audit (2019: 70%).
 In determining performance materiality, we considered the following factors:

-- a. the quality of the control environment over financial reporting; and - b. the low volume of corrected and uncorrected misstatements in the prior year.
+- a.
+Our risk assessment, including our assessment of the entity's overall control environment; and - b.
+Our past experience of the audit of the entity, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods